stacklane/docs/🗄/Article/settings/properties.md

 The properties file is a plain SCSS-like file that accepts values/variables only.
-These values may be overridden for instances of the site, and also accessed from server-side environments &mdash;
-JavaScript, Mustache, and imported into other SCSS files.
+These values may be overridden for instances of the site, and also accessed from server-side environments -- JavaScript, Mustache, and imported into other SCSS files.

 Create a file at the root `/🎨.scss` to define your properties.